 Tennessee residents applying for the program must maintain a GPA of 2.0 or higher and must complete eight hours of community service per term.

-Washington – College Bound Scholarship Washington
+Washington – College Bound Scholarship Washington and the Seattle Promise

 The College Bound Scholarship is a last-dollar scholarship that covers tuition, some fees, and a small book allowance.
 Students in 7th or 8th grade from low-income families can apply.